 Before I get into any sort of description, I think you should go into this with the same wonderment I experienced… so watch this video of some awesome people who aren’t me:

 Via Ferrata (Italian for “iron road”) is part hiking, part rock climbing, and part being a little bit nuts.
 You are clipped onto a steel cable that runs along a mountain path that mostly consists of iron rungs somehow, I can only assume magically, attached to the mountainside.
-Throw in a couple of tightrope canyon crossings, cliffside ladders, a zip line, an overabundance of strategically placed F-bombs and one wicked long, skinny as hell suspension bridge bouncing 1,500 feet above the valley and you have one helluva fantastic way to scare the shit out of your parents back home.
+Throw in a couple of tightrope canyon crossings, cliffside ladders, a zip line, an overabundance of strategically placed F-bombs and one wicked long, skinny as hell suspension bridge bouncing 1,500 feet above the valley and you have one helluva fantastic way to scare the crap out of your parents back home.

 I know why you’re reading this blog.
 Or I should say, I know why you stuck around after accidentally clicking on it while searching for tips on managing your Restless Leg Syndrome.
 You want to learn European history.
 Lucky for you, I am an expert*.

 The via ferrate first appeared during WWI as a way for the Italian military to more efficiently move soldiers and equipment through the Dolomites (mountain range in northern Italy).
 After the war, Italy maintained care of the via ferrate network and used them to draw tourists and hikers to the area.
-Eventually, people like myself began completing these and feeling like total badasses so the trend caught on and moved into the rest of the Alps, to infinity and beyond… except North America – we really have some catching up to do, y’all!
+Eventually, people like myself began completing these and feeling like total badasses so the trend caught on and moved into the rest of the Alps, to infinity and beyond… except North America – we really have some catching up to do.

 This 1.4 mile via ferrata (or klettersteig as it’s known in German) begins in Mürren, two gondola stops up from the village of Stechelberg in the Lauterbrunnen Valley, and ends in Gimmelwald, making this one of the very few VF that descend rather than ascend.
 This makes it slightly easier physically, because you know, gravity, but more challenging mentally because you are constantly looking way, way down, sometimes backwards and upside down.
 This shit is bananas.

-The VF itself is free but you will need to rent equipment, if you want to live.
+The VF itself is free but you’ll need to rent equipment, if you want to live.
 (Seriously, any ol’ Joe Schmo can walk right up and head on out.
 This was utterly bewildering to us – akin to when a car is driving forwards but the wheels appear to be spinning backwards – HOW IS THIS POSSIBLE?)
 Also, it is advised to hire a guide if you are inexperienced.
 We had absolutely no experience, went alone anyway, and at no point felt a guide was necessary, except maybe to answer the barrage of questions I was throwing out like, “How the hell are these rungs stuck in this mountain?” and “Who’s the first idiot to try this thing after it was completed?” and “Has anyone ever died doing this?
 Nevermind, I don’t want to know.
 OK actually, really?
 Has it ever happened?
 No don’t tell me!”
 I’m really a pleasure to be around.

 - Helmet – Because rocks might fall on your head and because, if you’re a dumbass like me, you might keep hitting your head on the mountain.
 I walked right into a rocky overhang at one point.
 Just right into it.